Monchouchou96/rsschool-cv/cv.md

 ## English

 I know some things about English, but my skills still on low level, so i use _[\*cool site\*](https://www.duolingo.com/learn)_ to improve my language.<br>
-Sometimes I tried to watch video with subtitles, but it's still difficult.
+Sometimes I tried to watch video with subtitles, but it's still difficult for me.

 ## Example of my code: